Franglais ou Frenglish? The history of French resistance to English

 For centuries, purists of the French language have tried to root out alien English words and phrases.
-Michael Delahaye charts some of the milestones – or pierres de kilométrage…
+Michael Delahaye charts some of the milestones – or should that be pierres de kilométrage?

 It started with food… when the Normans invaded England in 1066, they brought with them both their cooking skills and their language.